 (ii) Proceed as quickly as reasonably possible (a) to mitigate any adverse impact or other harm to Customer and any affected individuals resulting from such Security Breach; and (b) to prevent similar Security Breaches from occurring in the future.
 Parley Pro will keep Customer fully informed of all stages of its investigation and all actions taken as a result thereof.

-Customer may terminate the Agreement at any time without adhering to any notice period in case of (i) a serious violation of data protection regulations or the provisions of this Addendum by Parley Pro, (ii) if Parley Pro refuses to follow an instruction given by the Client or (iii) if Parley Pro refuses to honor Customers inspection rights.
-In particular, noncompliance with the obligations agreed under this Addendum and derived from Art.
+Customer may terminate the Agreement at any time without adhering to any notice period in case of (i) a serious violation of data protection regulations or the provisions of this Addendum by Parley Pro, (ii) or (ii) if Parley Pro refuses to honor Customers inspection rights as detailed in section 3 herein.
+Noncompliance with the obligations agreed under this Addendum and derived from Art.
 28 GDPR shall be deemed a serious violation.

 This Addendum shall be effective as of the effective date of the Agreement and shall remain effective for so long as the Agreement remains in effect.
 Only a written agreement signed by authorized representatives of both parties can modify this Addendum.
 In the event of inconsistency between the Agreement and the Addendum provisions, the parties agree that the provisions of this Addendum will prevail.